CRA Product Classification: Is Your Product Default, Important, or Critical?

 - Summary

-- The Four CRA Product Categories
+- What Are the Four CRA Product Categories?

 - Decision Tree: Finding Your Category